Cheer Stunts: Complete Guide | Cheerleading Positions

 Cheerleading Guideline/Rules and Safety

-As we all know that when cheerleading originated it was not introduced as a sport so there was not a certain set of rules and regulation but now cheerleading has grown into a sport which demands more strength and gymnastic skills with the risk of injuries.
+As we all know that when cheerleading originated it was not introduced as a sport so there was not a certain set of rules and regulation.
+But now, cheerleading becomes a sport which demands more strength and gymnastic skills with the risk of injuries.
+Such guidelines are assure to follow while making cheerleading movies as well because only a trained athlete shall do such advanced moves.

-The AACCA (American Association of Cheerleading Coached and Administrator) have designed a safety program which includes some general guidelines for cheerleading such as
+The USA Cheer have designed a safety program which includes some general guidelines for cheer stunts such a;

 • Trained by a qualified coach or advisor